 Curiosity is one of the defining characteristics of humankind.
 It’s driven us to create spellbinding art, build towering cities, develop lifesaving medicines and technologies, and explore the far reaches of space.

-But, like anything, we need to nurture our curiosity so it can thrive – and an effective way to do this is by getting involved with hobbies that stimulate that part of ourselves.
+But, like anything, we need to nurture our curiosity so it can thrive – and one way to do this is by getting involved with hobbies that satisfy that part of ourselves.

 With this in mind, we’ve pulled together a list of nine hobbies for curious minds…